When a price war dropped Ontario grocery prices by double digits

-Thirty-eight years ago, the war was raging because Canada's big grocery chains could not afford to be on the sidelines in the fight for customers in the country's most populous province.
+Thirty-nine years ago, the war was raging because Canada's big grocery chains could not afford to be on the sidelines in the fight for customers in the country's most populous province.

 "The opening battle began in the major supermarket chains across Ontario, with Miracle Food Mart taking the offensive," the CBC's David Burt explained on The National on Oct.
 28, 1981.

 "Miracle dropped its prices on 2,500 items by an average of 18.5 per cent."